AK Trolls: Background

+Use of “Ak Troll” as a Political Label in Turkey

+Some argue that, "Ak troll" is a term denoting a tactic of labeling individuals as government-aligned propagandists in order to stigmatize AKP supporters, isolate targets within an echo chamber, and suppress legitimate criticism against CHP.
+The term has also been used opportunistically; for example, groups that once denounced critics of Kemal Kılıçdaroğlu as Ak Trolls later adopted the same critical positions themselves, often expressing them even more harshly than the people they had previously targeted as Ak Trolls.

 2020 Twitter takedown

 A Twitter safety statement released in December 2020 stated that "based on our analysis of the network's technical indicators and account behaviors, the collection of fake and compromised accounts was being used to amplify political narratives favorable to the AK Parti" and that 7,340 accounts linked to the group had been archived.

 According to reports by the Stanford Internet Observatory, the accounts: